zhanghanduo/batch_pdf_form/README.md

 # batch pdf form filler

 This project was originally designed as a gift to my wife to automate her workflow by converting Excel or CSV data sheets into a predesigned fillable PDF form template.
-I want to further extand the functions and make it a handy tool for every one.
+I want to further expand the functions and make it a handy tool for every one.

 ## Requirements